Morr0/scraper-js/README.md

 Each scrape request will have a timeout of 75% of the time difference between the crontab time specified for each scrape.

 sample.json attributes:
-1. selector = HTML selector query
+- selectors = array of HTML selector querys
+- multiple = in case of an array of values for each selector.
+If true -> grab all, else only the first
-2. cron = cronjob syntax on when to run the scrape.
+- cron = cronjob syntax on when to run the scrape.
-3. links = an array of links to scrape sequentially.
+- links = an array of links to scrape sequentially.
 A name/url pair.

 ## Writing the results:
 Values can be written to a file, REST api and MongoDB insert.
 You can use all 3 methods.